 What is the Xbox Series X release date in Australia?

-It should come as no surprise then that the last two consoles in the Xbox family – the Xbox One and the Xbox 360 – both released on 22 November.
-And while the original Xbox landed on 15 November in the USA, it did hit that 22 November date in Japan.
+It should come as no surprise that the last three consoles in the Xbox family – the Xbox One, Xbox 360 and the original Xbox – all released in November.

 Xbox Series X price: How much will it cost in Australia?